rive-app/rive-code-generator-wip/README.md

         - `{{text_value_run_default}}`: Default value of the text value run
         - `{{text_value_run_default_sanitized}}`: Default value of the text value run with special characters encoded

-**Warning:** For duplicated names (e.g., multiple artboards or animations with the same name), the original unique names will be preserved.
+**:warning: Warning:** For duplicated names (e.g., multiple artboards or animations with the same name), the original unique names will be preserved.
 However, the case-converted versions (such as camelCase, PascalCase, etc.) will have a unique identifier attached to avoid conflicts.

 For example:
 - Original names: "MyArtboard", "MyArtboard"